mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/08/app-modernization-google-next-2020.md

 - [Enhance Your Security Posture and Run PCI Compliant Apps with Anthos](https://cloud.withgoogle.com/next/sf/sessions?session=APP238#application-modernization) [[Youtube](https://youtu.be/k2Re-IPjesU)]
     - Prescriptive and opinionated guidance on how to utilize Anthos’s security features for your PCI workloads.
 - [Accelerating Application Development with Anthos](https://cloud.withgoogle.com/next/sf/sessions?session=APP239#application-modernization) [[Youtube](https://youtu.be/Dkfqd2zoufE)]
-    - FIXME
+    - After a quick introduction of app modernization with Kubernetes, Cloud Run and Anthos, this session is about how to move seamlessly your PCF workloads into Anthos.
 - [Evolve to Zero Trust Security Model‎ with Anthos Security](https://cloud.withgoogle.com/next/sf/sessions?session=APP240#application-modernization) [[Youtube](https://youtu.be/zCVwc3ocYfQ)]
-    - FIXME
+    - A Zero trust production worload security approach with Anthos.
 - [Anthos Deep Dive: Part One](https://cloud.withgoogle.com/next/sf/sessions?session=APP316#application-modernization) [[Youtube](https://youtu.be/be_bXETvbuE)]
     - A walk through of ACM, Anthos GKE (on GCP, on-premand on AWS) and Cloud Monitoring and Logging.
 - [Anthos Deep Dive: Part Two](https://cloud.withgoogle.com/next/sf/sessions?session=APP317#application-modernization) [[Youtube](https://youtu.be/jIkymJYsCR4)]
     - A walk through of ASM and Cloud Run for Anthos.
 Great example of chaos test to break a SLO.
 - [Anthos Security: Modernize Your Security Posture for Cloud-Native Applications](https://cloud.withgoogle.com/next/sf/sessions?session=SEC230#application-modernization) [[Youtube](https://youtu.be/7IU2SywG_BA)]
-    - FIXME
+    - How Anthos helps getting a better security posture across all your environments with mainly 4 steps: Harden infrastructure, establish guardrails, secure workloads and monitor and detect.
 - [Develop Scalable Apps in Anthos](https://cloud.withgoogle.com/next/sf/sessions?session=SVR226#application-modernization) [[Youtube](https://youtu.be/Jupawsr16yM)]
-    - FIXME
+    - A walk through of the [Cloud Run for Anthos Reference Web App](https://github.com/GoogleCloudPlatform/cloud-run-anthos-reference-web-app).

 # Demos

 - [App Modernization demo](https://cloud.withgoogle.com/next/sf/demos?demo=704#application-modernization)
-    - FIXME
+    - Learn how Anthos brings everything together to balance security with agility, reliability with efficiency, and portability with consistency.
 - [Cloud native development demo](https://cloud.withgoogle.com/next/sf/demos?demo=705#application-modernization)
-    - An quick and interactive demo about Cloud native development about 3 aareas: Code and Verify, Package and Release and Run and Manage from 3 different personas: Dev, Security and Ops.
+    - A quick and interactive demo about Cloud native development about 3 aareas: Code and Verify, Package and Release and Run and Manage from 3 different personas: Dev, Security and Ops.
 - [Experience a Fully Managed, Serverless Environment demo](https://cloud.withgoogle.com/next/sf/demos?demo=706#application-modernization) [[Youtube](https://youtu.be/cL4zK_OajE8)]
-    - FIXME
+    - Discover how to easily build and deploy containerized applications in a fully managed environment using Cloud Run.
 - [Explore Anthos](https://cloud.withgoogle.com/next/sf/demos?demo=701#application-modernization) [[Youtube](https://youtu.be/in2L8AimfOQ)]
-    - FIXME
+    - A walk through a sample deployment for Anthos and gain insights about the different Anthos tools—such as ASM and ACM
 - [Source-Driven Development with Cloud Code](https://cloud.withgoogle.com/next/sf/demos?demo=702#application-modernization) [[Youtube](https://youtu.be/ofsWr85gltc)]
     - A 5-min video to walk you through Cloud Code for facilitating your local developments with containers, Cloud Run, Kubernetes, and GKE.
 - [Serverless Functions in Any Language Everywhere](https://cloud.withgoogle.com/next/sf/demos?demo=703#application-modernization) [[Youtube](https://youtu.be/DJjL6uXADlI)]
-    - A 5min video to walk you through Cloud Run and Cloud Functions and see how it could help you with your serverless applications.
+    - A 5-min video to walk you through Cloud Run and Cloud Functions and see how it could help you with your serverless applications.

 # StudyJam

 - [Hands-on Lab: Managing Traffic Routing with Istio and Envoy](https://cloudonair.withgoogle.com/events/next20-studyjam/watch?talk=w7-talk-2) [[Youtube](https://youtu.be/J0bEeh5P9hE)]
-    - A 50 min video walking through this Qwiklabs lab: [Managing Traffic Routing with Istio and Envoy](https://www.qwiklabs.com/focuses/8456?parent=catalog).
+    - A 48-min video walking through this Qwiklabs lab: [Managing Traffic Routing with Istio and Envoy](https://www.qwiklabs.com/focuses/8456?parent=catalog).
 - [Hands-on Lab: Continuous Delivery with Jenkins in Kubernetes Engine](https://cloudonair.withgoogle.com/events/next20-studyjam/watch?talk=w7-talk-3) [[Youtube](https://youtu.be/dgPA_I6PSoA)]
-    - A 46 min video walking trhough this Qwiklabs lab: [Hands-on Lab: Continuous Delivery with Jenkins in Kubernetes Engine](https://www.qwiklabs.com/focuses/1103?parent=catalog).
+    - A 47-min video walking trhough this Qwiklabs lab: [Hands-on Lab: Continuous Delivery with Jenkins in Kubernetes Engine](https://www.qwiklabs.com/focuses/1103?parent=catalog).

-2020 is a very weird year for sure because of the covid-19 situation, I feel very priviledged to work in IT and very grateful and proud to work for a company like Google, providing such amazing new way to (e-)attend and consume conference.
+2020 is a very weird year for sure because of the covid-19 situation, I feel very priviledged to work in IT and very grateful and proud to work for a company like Google, providing such amazing new way to learn (e-)attend and consume conference.
 This blog article is mostly focused on the App Modernization area, but like discussed at the beginning of this blog article, [there is more with past or upcoming sessions](https://gregsramblings.com/blog/google-cloud-next-onair-cheat-sheet).
 I hope you feel like me engergized and envisioned with all of this! ;)

 Complementary resources:
 - [Accelerate your application development and delivery](https://cloud.google.com/blog/topics/google-cloud-next/developer-productivity-announcements-at-next20-onair)